patarapolw/webview-server/README.md

-# Practical web server in vanilla Go with clean-up function
+# Practical web server in Golang with clean-up function

 So, I tried to write a web server in Golang to fit in with [zserge/lorca](https://github.com/zserge/lorca).
 Focusing on [maximize/fullscreen on all platforms](https://github.com/webview/webview/issues/458) as well.